Slord6/ChatterSockets/README.md

 ///             MUST use DENIAL/101
 ///             MUST set arg REF:::[request ref]
 ///             MUST set arg REASON::[reason]
-///                 - Invalid Path
-///                 - Data size
+///                 - NO-DATA - invalid path, empty data
+///                 - SIZE - stored data is too large to send
-///                 - UNTIL too long/too short
+///                 - UNTIL - requested store time is too long/too short
-///                 - Unathorised
+///                 - Unathorised - the node requires authorisation
 ///             MAY set arg - REASONDESCRIPTION:::[Human-readable reason]
-///         For confirm:
+///         For confirm SET:
 ///             MUST use INFO/100
 ///             MUST set arg - STORED:::[path]
-///             MUST set arg - UNTIL:::[until]
+///             MAY set arg - UNTIL:::[until]
 ///                 UNTIL MAY or MAY NOT match requested UNTIL but MUST be at least as long as the request, otherwise MUST deny
+///         For confirm GET:
+///             MUST use INFO/100
+///             MUST set arg - VALUE:::[path]
 /// </summary>
 STORE = 301,
 /// <summary>